alayor/alayor.github.io/_posts/2017-11-05-How_much_test_coverage_should_I_have.markdown

 simply skip some steps because you think it's not necessary.

 Both approaches are okay.
 You can use TDD with skipping steps.
 Or you can have only 80% test coverage.
-As long as you keep in mind we should not keep any limit in quality.
+As long as you keep in mind we should not set any limit in quality just because that means more work for you.

-The limit in quality should be set by situations we can't control.
+I believe limits in quality should only be set by situations we can't control.